 There are many factors that contribute to the time needed for the Foundation to make a determination.
-From submission, through review, to Board consideration, Letters of Inquiry are usually considered within 3 months and Applications within 5 months.
+From submission, through review, to Board consideration, Applications are usually considered within 5 months.
 In some cases, the entire process may take longer.

 If approved, when is funding available?

 A Grant Agreement will be issued within three weeks of the approval.
 Once the Foundation receives the executed Grant Agreement, funds will be disbursed as stated in the agreement.